googlearchive/observe-js/README.md

   // the target, if provided.
 Returns the initial value of the observation.
   open: function(changeFn, opt_receiver) {},

-  // If there are changes to report, forces delivery synchronously.
+  // Report any changes now (does nothing if there are no changes to report).
   deliver: function() {}

   // If there are changes to report, ignore them.
-Returns the current value of the observation
+Returns the current value of the observation.
   discardChanges: function() {},

   // Ends observation.
-No reports will take place beyond close().
-Frees resources and drops references
-  // to observed objects.
+Frees resources and drops references to observed objects.
   close: function() {},
 }
 ```